-If a local committee prefers, it can suspend assessing Arithmetic or assess Elementary Algebra.
-The Bureau wanted to discuss these options with all state construction committees before deciding whether to issue new guidance in June.

-If all state committees agree, the new guidance may be to use the lowest minimum score stated across the crosswalks.
-That would provide a single number, be easier to administer, and be inclusive.
-The risk is the lowest score could be lower than its equivalent on the Accuplacer Classic.
+Josh explained that these are the interim options.
+The Bureau wanted to discuss other the options with all state construction committees before deciding whether to issue new guidance in June.
+The option, if state committees agree, is to use the lowest minimum score stated specifically in a crosswalk.
+That would provide a single number, which is easier to administer, and include the most candidates.
+The risk, he stated, is that the lowest equivalent score could turn out to be lower than the original Accuplacer Classic, once further national data becomes available.